18F/handbook/_pages/about-us/teams/design.md

 #### Drawing lines on a screen

-- **Adobe Creative Cloud:** email <mailto:18fsoftware@gsa.gov> for a license.
-CC licenses are expensive, so please don’t request access unless you really do need it for your work.
+- **Adobe Creative Cloud:** CC licenses are expensive, so please don’t request access unless you really do need it for your work.
 The wait is variable — it depends on whether our batch purchasing has caught up to our hiring.
 - **InVision:** For prototyping.
-For a license, email <mailto:18fsoftware@gsa.gov>.
-- **OmniGraffle:** For a license, email <mailto:18fsoftware@gsa.gov>.
-The wait is variable — it depends on whether our batch purchasing has caught up to our hiring.
+- **OmniGraffle:** The wait is variable — it depends on whether our batch purchasing has caught up to our hiring.
-- **Sketch:** For a license, email <mailto:18fsoftware@gsa.gov>.
-You can get started with a trial version [immediately](http://bohemiancoding.com/sketch/).
+- **Sketch:** You can get started with a trial version [immediately](http://bohemiancoding.com/sketch/).
 Upgrade to the full version whenever you get the license.
 - **Screenhero:** Screenhero allows remote editing of the same desktop document.
 Slack acquired Screenhero, so you can access it through the [Slack website](https://gsa-tts.slack.com/screenhero).
+No license needed.

+Unless otherwise specified, see [Software](../equipment/#software) to get a license for any of these.

 #### Project management